 Large Reading Room

 Books in this room are for reference use in the library only.
 Please note some older reference books are still listed only in the Barber Fine Art Library Card catalogue which is to be found in this room.
 Please keep this room a place of quiet study.

 Small Reading Room

-Books in this room are available for loan and are mainly for student courses.
+Books in this room are also for reference use in the library only.
 You will also find some art exhibition catalogues, and previous years’ dissertations from the History of Art Department.